dkruben/Driftkings_Mods/README.md

 * [ServerTurretExtended][] - Auto-speed for wheeled vehicles, completes the tank turret in server coordinates, automatically activates the “Stop for Shot” when braking the tank, increases the accuracy of fire.
 * [SixthSense][] - SixthSense Icon, change icon wen you are spotted, sound(10 sounds by default) and show message in battle.
 * [SpottedExtendedLight][] - Messages about the primary exposure and damage over exposure over the minimap + sound.
-* [VehicleExpExtended][] - Display, experience for searching vehicles/modules and campaign missions.
 * [ZoomExtended][] - Zoom in to x30(max 45)